AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/tPrime_helper/README.md

 The CatGT command line is parsed to find all extracted edge files:

--All SY extracted (except toStream) are designated fromstreams
+- All SY extracted (except toStream) are designated fromstreams

--For all probes not specified as the toStream, the file <probe_folder>\imecN_ks2\spike_times_sec.txt are designated events files
+- For all probes not specified as the toStream, the file <probe_folder>\imecN_ks2\spike_times_sec.txt are designated events files

--If tostream is not XA or XD, niStream_sync is designated a fromstream
+- If tostream is not XA or XD, niStream_sync is designated a fromstream

--All XA and XD extracted which are not specified as the the toStream or the niStream_sync are designated events files
+- All XA and XD extracted which are not specified as the the toStream or the niStream_sync are designated events files

 These parameters are used to build the TPrime command line.